fdev31/dotfiles/README.md

 - End a command with '**' to complete every file below the path under cursor
 - View anything directly in the shell with the `v` command

+## Notes

+You can force a specific color for the theme using a command such as `matugen color hex '#AA5533' ` (replace with the RGB code of your choice) or `matugen image /path/to/an/image`

 ## Special thanks to

 - [Axenide/Ax-shell](https://github.com/Axenide/Ax-Shell) for the matugen support and making me appreciate rounded corners